cnumr/best-practices/chapters/BP_022_en.md

 ### Description

-Limit the CSS number in order to avoid multiple HTTP requests and simplify browser rendering.
-Use a common stylesheet for all common elements, regardless of display, and one file per target resolution or media query.
+Limit the number of CSS in order to avoid HTTP requests and simplify the rendering in the browser.
+Use a common stylesheet for all common elements, regardless of display, and one file for each target screen size or media query.

-Be cautious: Integrate these files into the HTML code and NOT with @import directives in the CSS files themselves.
-By splitting this way, users terminals will choose what is most appropriate and will deprioritize loading files that they don't need.
+Be cautious: import these files into the HTML code and NOT with @import directives in the CSS files themselves.
+By splitting this way, users devices will choose what is most appropriate and will defer the loading of the files that they don't need.

-CSS files required for certain components can be loaded depending on the context if necessary.
+CSS files required for some components can be loaded depending on the context if necessary.

 ### Example